Ginmothra/Ginmothra/README.md

 - 👋 Hi, I’m Ginmothra
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Html, Css, JS, Php, Bootstrap, and Laravel
+- 🌱 I’m currently learning Html, Css, Bootstrap, and Python🐍
 - 💞️ I’m looking to collaborate with Anyone
 - 😄 Pronouns: He/Him
-- ⚡ Hobbies: Playing Game & Reading book
+- ⚡ Hobbies: Coding, Playing Game, and Reading book

 <!---
 Ginmothra/Ginmothra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.